Wondering how ‘physical’ your hiking tour will be?

 If still in doubt…

 Sometimes a mix of terrain means that a track may range across two or even three grades.
-Our hiking tours are generally in the easy, moderate, or advanced range.
+Our hiking tours are generally in the easy or moderate range.
 They can easily be managed by people with a reasonable to good level of fitness.
 They are not a walk in the park, but neither are they for highly experienced mountaineers.
 They are a multi-day tramping experience in a small group of generally enthusiastic, like-minded women.

 It is important to keep in mind that weather conditions impact the walkability and difficulty of a trail.
 For example, a trail may be more difficult than described due to heavy rain or strong winds.